Teen Open Water SCUBA Camp

 - Study Dune Ecology

-The rooms are gender-specific and feature air-conditioning, comfortable common areas and gender specific bathrooms.
+The rooms are gender-specific and feature air-conditioning, comfortable common areas, and gender-specific bathrooms.
 Each participant will have his or her own bed.
-Sea Turtle Camp staff members are housed on-site and will provide 24-hour, same gender adult supervision.
+Sea Turtle Camp staff members are housed on-site and are available 24 hours a day for campers.

 As we are only minutes from the Karen Beasley Sea Turtle Rescue and Rehabilitation Center and beach, we can have a more active role in providing care to the turtles at the hospital and assisting the Topsail Beach Nesting Patrol.
 More hands-on opportunities and nest watching means more fun for the campers!